web-platform-tests/wpt/html-ruby-extensions/README.md

 Specification: https://www.w3.org/TR/html-ruby-extensions/

+WARNING: These are manual tests.
+There is some support for automation, but the results must be evaluated manually.
+Simply relying on automated reports of tests passing is not sufficient.

 These tests are hard to write reliably, because without relying on a styling mechanism (which should be tested separately), there's no prescribed rendering,